RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

  - In 2 years (2019 - 2021), RESETHACKER has become one of a fastest-growing cybersecurity community of open knowledge.
  - Over 90+ people have contributed and 20+ people were leading the RESETHACKER Community Where 50+ people are the CORE of RESETHACKER.

+## How It started?
+> We(A group of white hat hacker) started with an idea to provide cybersecurity knowledge to technical & non-technical people in india and reset the mindset towards Hacking(Cybersecurity) as career.

 ## Our Journey:

 - 10th October 2022